bit-cloner/ecrcp/Readme.md

 3. Tag it apporpriately
 4. Push it to target repository
 Using this tool you can do it from a single terminal all of the above steps or you can use it in a script to do the same.

+### What's next
+1. I plan to build a similar tool for GCR and ACR
+2. Make these as linux packages so they can be installed using for ex: ```apt install ecrcp ```